umts/gtfs-react-hooks/README.md

  */

 /**
- * A hook that fetches, parses and periodically refreshes GTFS Schedule data.
+ * A hook that resolves, parses and periodically refreshes GTFS Schedule data.
  *
  * The data is unzipped and its entries are parsed as CSV files internally.
 File names and properties are converted
  * from snake_case to camelCase (see the standard for structure).